- Starting simply and improving is better than than not starting at all

 Aim: Make and backup a bitcoin wallet

-- Download Samourai Wallet for Android or Blockstream Green wallet for iOS.
+- Download Samourai Wallet for Android or Blue Wallet for iOS.

 - Make a new wallet and write down the words presented to you using pen and paper.
 These words act as a key to access your bitcoin.